slamora/brackets-wiki/Extension-Dependencies.md

 > (kd) True, there's no harm in accepting what the developer says.
 We'll want to be clear in docs how/when to set that value.

+> (re) What about the same argument for minimum version?
+For example, what if I introduce an extension in 0.20 that only uses API calls that have been in code since 0.15, then I don't want Brackets to think that min version is 0.20.
+Another option would be for Brackets to scan code and determine min version based on which API calls are used.

 Here's an example to show the idea:

 * I publish an extension called WriteMyCodeForMe.
 Brackets 0.20 is the current version at the time.